Share

 Professor of Innovation and Strategy at IMD

-Cyril Bouquet is Director of the Innovation in Action program.
+Cyril Bouquet is Director of the Innovation in Action program, co-Director of the TransformTECH program and the Business Creativity and Innovation Sprint.
 As an IMD professor, his research has gained significant recognition in the field.
 He helps organizations reinvent themselves by letting their top executives explore the future they want to create together.

 Christophe Dubi